bgylemo/bgylemo.github.io/aboutme.md

 ---

 ### Who am I?
 A computational biologist interested in the X-chromosome.
 Currently doing a PhD in Colm Nestors group at Linköping University, Sweden.
 Will be half-way in April 2023.
-Outside of work I enjoy playing chess, running and powerlifting.
+Outside of work I enjoy running, powerlifting and chess.

 ### What are my research interests?
 On an overarching level my primary research interest is why men and women are affected by diseases differently.
 Why are many autoimmune dieases more common in women, and why are infections often more severe in men?
 This is often assocaited with a difference in immune function or potential, where women have a more active immune system.
 This is probably due to a multidude of factors, including differences in lifestyle, hormones and genetics.